kunimitaiyoh/idea-book/statically-typed/resources.md

 Nowadays, practically compiling is usually carried out through *build* process because it sometimes requires fetching depenencies or a certain converting.
 Statically-typed programming is better than dynamically-typed programming language at the point that various errors in your program would be detected by compilers' *type system*.

+However, there is an issue that in case that a program dependents other static resources (e.g. text files, images, etc.), it ended up to get them through files and then it could not benefit by type-system.
+But there are the same problem at dynamically-typed and it is not peculiar issue on statically-typed, it is unfortunate that the type-system could not be applied for various resources.

 ## References

 - [maven-resources-plugin](https://github.com/apache/maven-plugins/tree/trunk/maven-resources-plugin)